 3 Leads to unrealistic expectations

 If you let your friendly puppy go up to every dog he sees while walking on a lead, he will learn that this is the norm and will expect to go up to every dog he sees.
 As he gets older that may not be always appropriate.
 Believe me, there WILL be times when he can’t greet another dog.
 Unfortunately, unmet expectations lead to frustration.
 Frustrated dogs pull, lunge, bark or snarl due to not being able to reach their target.
 This morphs into on-lead aggression VERY easily.
+Far easier to teach a pup during those socialisation adventures that he can’t always have everything he wants.

 4 Other dogs are on lead for a reason